 Learn more about our internal medicine program with Program Director, Associate Professor Leo Davies.

-Flexible, case-based learning will enable you to maximise the learning opportunities in your clinical exposure.
 The largely online nature of the course means that you can continue your educational program during rotation to suburban, rural and regional hospitals.

 There are no specialisations for this course.